oils-for-unix/oils/doc/simple-word-eval.md

 Oil word evaluation is enabled with `shopt -s simple_word_eval`, and proceeds in a single step.

+Variable, command, and arithmetic substitutions predictably evaluate to a **single argument**, regardless of whether they're empty or have spaces.
 There's no implicit splitting, globbing, or elision of empty words.

 You can opt into those behaviors with explicit expressions like `@split(mystr)`, which evaluates to an array.

-Variable, command, and arithmetic substitutions predictably evaluate to a **single argument**, regardless of whether they're empty or have spaces.

-Oil supports shell features that evaluate to **0 to N arguments**: splicing, globbing, and brace expansion.
+Oil also supports shell features that evaluate to **0 to N arguments**: splicing, globbing, and brace expansion.

 There are other options that "clean up" word evaluation.
 All options are designed to be gradually adopted by other shells, shell scripts, and eventually POSIX.

-## Links
+## Notes

+### Related Documents

 - [The Simplest Explanation of Oil](http://www.oilshell.org/blog/2020/01/simplest-explanation.html).
 Some